Skip to content

 If you’ve ever been to Cranford, New Jersey, there are two places you have to go to: the Cranford Canoe Club as it epitomizes what is known as the “Venice of New Jersey” BUT a close second is the Cranford Hotel.
 Situated just south of the town trestle below the railroad tracks, the Cranford Hotel has been an institution in Cranford going back to 1893.
 Still here today, let’s take a look at Cranford’s most historic family run business.

-The Cranford Hotel on the corner of 1 South Union Street in Cranford, New Jersey has been a landmark establishment going back to 1893.
+The Cranford Hotel, on the corner of 1 South Union Street in Cranford, New Jersey, has been a landmark establishment since 1893.

 The Cranford Hotel, as seen today, bears a strong resemblance to its earliest days.
-Built in 1893 by the Hess family, it’s convenience to the railroad tracks made it a popular stop for businessmen.
-Replacing an earlier version of the Cranford Hotel is said to have been built in 1882, which had burned down, John and Martin Hess chose the location nearly adjacent to the train tracks to insure it becoming a popular stop for businessmen returning home from a long day of work.
+Built in 1893 by the Hess family, its convenience to the railroad tracks made it a popular stop for businessmen.
+Replacing an earlier version of the Cranford Hotel, which is said to have been built in 1882 and had burned down, John and Martin Hess chose the location nearly adjacent to the train tracks to ensure it became a popular stop for businessmen returning home from a long day of work.

 The Cranford Hotel c.1920s.
 As you can see, the tracks were level with the establishments until 1930 when the tracks were raised.

 The hotel fronted directly on the railroad tracks until the grade crossing was eliminated in 1930.
-The railroad tracks were just outside the front door, at grade level in the days before the entire line was elevated to eliminate conflicts with road traffic.
+In those days, the railroad tracks were just outside the front door, at grade level, before the entire line was elevated to eliminate conflicts with road traffic.

 Central Jersey Railroad c.1911.
 The hotel would have been alongside South Avenue where Walnut Ave. crosses the tracks.